espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Borrow an Arcane Spell.md

 # Borrow an Arcane Spell
 ![[systems-pf2e-icons-actions-Passive.webp|150]]

 If you're an arcane spellcaster who prepares from a spellbook, you can attempt to prepare a spell from someone else's spellbook.
-The GM sets the DC for the check based on the spell's level and rarity; it's typically a bit easier than [[Learn a Spell|Learning the Spell]].
+The GM sets the DC for the check based on the spell's level and rarity; it's typically a bit easier than [[z_mechanics/Character Building V1.3/Character Building/Actions/Learn a Spell|Learning the Spell]].

 * * *